 Intravenous (IV) Infusion Therapy in NYC

-Intravenous (IV) infusion therapy is a treatment option for a variety of different pain syndromes such as fibromyalgia, neuropathic pain, phantom limb pain, post-herpetic neuralgia, complex regional pain syndromes (CRPS), diabetic neuropathy, and central pain related to stroke or spinal cord injuries.
+Intravenous (IV) therapy, also known as a Myers’ Cocktail, is a treatment option for a variety of different pain syndromes such as fibromyalgia, neuropathic pain, phantom limb pain, post-herpetic neuralgia, complex regional pain syndromes (CRPS), diabetic neuropathy, and central pain related to stroke or spinal cord injuries.
 The medication infusions can also be used for special occasions for treatment of severe depression and refractory headaches.

 Did you know migraine headaches are responsible for about one-third of the 5 million annual emergency department visits for headaches in the U.S.?

-IV Infusions were first introduced as a treatment for pain in 1963 using lidocaine.
+IV therapy was first introduced as a treatment for pain in 1963 using lidocaine.
 Since then, several studies using different medications have shown benefit in treating patients with chronic pain.
-The goal of therapy is to substantially decrease your level of pain and make you more functional over time.
+The goal of IV therapy is to substantially decrease your level of pain and make you more functional over time.

 With IV administration, a thin plastic tube called an IV catheter is inserted into your vein.
 The catheter allows your healthcare provider to give multiple safe doses of medication without poking a needle each time.

-- IV Infusions For Headaches: We use IV infusions to eliminate refractory headaches or migraines.
+- IV Therapy For Headaches: We use IV therapy to eliminate refractory headaches or migraines.
 The IV drugs used may consist of magnesium, steroids, Keppra, Depakote, or Toradol.

-- MVT IV Infusions: Multi-Vitamin infusions used intravenously helps address chronic fatigue syndrome, improve energy levels, and reduce symptoms of fatigue.
+- IV Vitamin Therapy: Multi-Vitamin infusions used intravenously helps address chronic fatigue syndrome, improve energy levels, and reduce symptoms of fatigue.

 - Lidocaine blocks the sodium channels in the neuronal cell membrane that potentially plays a role in the pathogenesis and maintenance of both neuropathic and inflammatory pain.